elixirschool/elixirschool/lessons/basics/sigils.md

 true
 ```

 We can see that in the first test for equality, that `Elixir` does not match with the regular expression.
 This is because it is capitalized.
-Because Elixir supports Perl Compatible Regular Expressions (PCRE), we can append `i` to the end of our sigil to turn on case sensitivity.
+Because Elixir supports Perl Compatible Regular Expressions (PCRE), we can append `i` to the end of our sigil to turn off case sensitivity.

 ```elixir
 iex> re = ~r/elixir/i